 Hence, the so-called self-reliance that is currently being marketed politically is nothing but the bad idea of import substitution with a new name making a comeback.
 Only this time, it can be sold well over WhatsApp and other social media to the electorate.

 A smaller version of this piece appeared in the Deccan Herald.

-Vivek KaulFollow to get notified for new posts
+Vivek KaulFollow to receive updates for new posts